DanielSank/tex-modular/doc/README-doc.md

 The main documentation file is `modular.tex`.
-Build it to produce the package documentaiton.
+Build it to produce the package documentation.

 The documentation refers to an example project whose sources are in `example/`.
 Build `example/octopus/article.tex` to see a short article about octopuses.